sinnuthomas/sinnuthomas.github.io/index.md

   * Eligibility
   <br/><br/>
   Students with good track record completing 2nd year or completing B.Tech./B.E.
 3rd year program in April/May 2020 are     encouraged to apply.
 Students with good track record completing 1st year  Maters program in Mathematics/Statistics/Computer Science in April/May 2020 are also encouraged to apply.
+  *Selection Process
+  <br/><br/>
+   You can mail me your resume and the selection will be made on the basis of their track record and aptitude for research.

 ## News <h2>